 The period of removal to ISS for an offense committed by a secondary student may range from a portion of a day to one (1) or more full days, not to exceed three (3) days.
-In no case may an ISS assignment exceed three (3) days, and these assignments will require the approval of the principal.
 The period of ISS placement for elementary students may range from one (1) or more hours up to one (1) or more full days, depending on the age and maturity of the child and the seriousness of the offense, but the period of removal will not exceed three (3) days.
-If a principal at any level, after receiving approval to extend the placement, recommends a period of ISS placement that is inconsistent with these guidelines, notice of the inconsistency must be provided in the written notice to the parent.